Ezequiel Tovar Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in MLB.

-- The Giants' 4.09 team ERA ranks 13th across all league pitching staffs.
+- The Giants have a 4.11 team ERA that ranks 13th across all league pitching staffs.

-- Giants pitchers combine to surrender 155 home runs (1.1 per game), the seventh-fewest in the league.
+- The Giants allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- His most recent time out was on Sunday against the San Diego Padres, when the left-hander threw 5 2/3 innings, surrendering six earned runs while allowing six hits.
+- The righty last appeared on Monday against the Chicago Cubs, when he threw 6 2/3 innings, allowing three earned runs while giving up five hits.

-- In three games this season, the 22-year-old has an ERA of 4.70, with 12.3 strikeouts per nine innings.
-Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.